kaciewebster/podcast-recommender/README.md

 ### The Descriptions

 Here is a word cloud of the most common words in the text descriptions.
 As you can see, "podcast" is the most popular word, which comes at no surprise.
-However, if you look closer, you can see words such as: business, music, world, church, and learn, which show the diversity among the podcast descriptions.
+However, if you look closer, you can see words such as: "business", "music", "world", "church", and "learn", which show the diversity among the podcast topics.

 ![descriptions](imgs/word-cloud.png)